rywible/wrela6/docs/design/compiler-pipeline-design.md

 intrinsic functions, an implicit standard library, or source modules with special privileges.
 They may be emitted as:

-- inline MIR/LIR expansions
+- inline checked-MIR or AArch64 machine-IR expansions
 - compiler-generated functions
 - target-specific instruction sequences
 - generated data or symbol references owned by the compiler

-Initial runtime candidates:
+Runtime support operation families:

 - memory copy / memory set if not inlined
 - checked arithmetic helpers